zml2008/confabricate/README.md

 - Any item stored in a `Registry`
 - `Text` (as json)
 - `ItemStack`s
-- Mixed lists of items and tags (represented by `TaggableCollection`s), currently for blocks, items, entity types, and fluids
+- `Tags`, both datapack-defined and defined in the config, currently for blocks, items, entity types, and fluids

 ### NBTNodeAdapter